House Bill No. 524

 (d) a facility where the release or threatened release of a hazardous or deleterious substance is regulated by the Montana Hazardous Waste and Underground Storage Tank Act and regulations under that act; or

 (e) a facility that is the subject of pending action under this part because the facility has been issued a notice commencing a specified period of negotiations on an administrative order on consent.

 (2) Notwithstanding the provisions of subsections (1)(b) through (1)(e), the department may agree to accept and may approve an application for a voluntary cleanup plan for a facility.

-(3) The department may determine that a facility that is potentially eligible for voluntary cleanup exhibits complexities regarding protection of public health, safety, and welfare and the environment and that the complexities should be addressed under an administrative order or consent decree pursuant to this part.
+(3) The department may determine that a facility that is potentially eligible for voluntary cleanup exhibits complexities regarding protection of public health, safety, and welfare and the environment and that the complexities should be addressed under an administrative order on consent or consent decree pursuant to this part.
 This determination may be made only after consultation with any person desiring to conduct a voluntary cleanup at the facility.

 (4) If an applicant

 that who submits an application for a voluntary cleanup plan disagrees with the department's decision to

 reject the filing of the application under subsection (1) or (3) , or disagrees with the department's decision to disapprove the

 voluntary cleanup plan submitted pursuant to 75-10-736, the applicant may, within 30 days of receipt of the department's

 written decision pursuant to 75-10-736, submit a written request for a hearing before the board of environmental review.
 In